SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-difference-between-a-clever-and-a-smart-developer/rule.md

 Identifies that a method downstream is rounding to 2 decimal places and removes this.

-## Understanding the whole before they start
+### Understanding the whole before they start

-Code costs money, not just to create but to maintain.
+Code costs money, not just to create but also to maintain.

 ![Figure: Clever developer coding away and resolving PBI's](https://media1.giphy.com/media/IhO6ksgdk31JxbbFLA/200w.gif?cid=82a1493bmbpukqu53l1t49epgeet5ftpueaao9zhf2a6szbn&rid=200w.gif&ct=g)